Buttonupd/Explore/README.md

 * Numpy

 ## Cloning application number 1
-* for user who might not have active internet access, this repository is is preferable.Nevertheless, it is not updated in real time
+* For users who might not have active internet access, this repository is is preferable.
+Nevertheless, it is not updated in real time
 * Clone [this repository](https://github.com/Buttonupd/Explore/)
 * cd FocusLtd/currency